rule

 Text 17

-The honorable king said: 'O great sage, please tell how persons who are dull of intelligence with ease may overcome this material energy of the Lord that is so unsurpassable to those who are not self-controlled.'
+The honorable king said: 'O great sage, please tell how persons dull of intelligence with ease may overcome this material energy of the Lord, so unsurpassable to those who are not self-controlled.'
+(Vedabase)

 Text 18

-S'rî Prabuddha said: 'Looking at people who live as husband and wife should one understand that their endeavoring to accomplish results in order to lessen the distress and to gain in happiness, leads to opposite results.
+S'rī Prabuddha said: 'Of people living as husband and wife one should see that the endeavoring in fruitive activities, in order to lessen the distress and to gain in happiness, leads to opposite results.
+(Vedabase)

 Text 19